< Previous | Next >

 Hospice and Palliative Medicine

-A Family Physician with special knowledge and skills to prevent and relieve the suffering experienced by patients with life-limiting illnesses.
+A Family Physician who specializes in Hospice and Palliative Medicine provides care to prevent and relieve the suffering experienced by patients with life-limiting illnesses.
 This specialist works with an interdisciplinary hospice or palliative care team to optimize quality of life while addressing the physical, psychological, social and spiritual needs of both patient and family.

 A Family Physician who specializes in Pain Medicine provides care for patients with acute, chronic and/or cancer pain in both inpatient and outpatient settings while coordinating patient care needs with other specialists.